 The KSB has a Y-shaped anti-snag zipper slide.
 Dual pull tabs make opening the bag in the dark a lot easier.

 We also have a few concerns about the features advertised on the Klymit website where an image of a blue KSB 35 indicates that it includes a "draft collar" and "stash pockets."
 The model we tested, however, did not have these features.

-This bag is exceptionally light and compressible for its $200 price tag.
+This bag is exceptionally light and compressible for its affordable price.
 Its overall value, however, is lessened due to its limited warmth.
 Nevertheless, if you're able to take full advantage of the ability to also use this sleeping bag as a quilt, it does provide a decent value.

-The KSB 35's advertised specs are pretty impressive.
-Just $200 for a 1.9-pound sleeping bag that's rated down to 21°F?
+advertised specs are pretty impressive.
+Under two hundred bucks for a 1.9-pound sleeping bag that's rated down to 21°F?
 What a deal!
-Unfortunately, our testers found the bag's insulation was hardly enough to stay warm at 40F.
-We're still big fans of its extra long zipper, but shoppers should be aware that this bag is better for summer, rather than 3-season use.
+Unfortunately, our testers found the bag's insulation was wasn't even sufficient to stay warm at 40°F. We're still big fans of its extra long zipper, but shoppers should be aware that this bag is better for summer, rather than 3-season use.